-I can see this in myself when I get angry at something trivial, like a person cutting ahead in line.
-You can see your primitive brain incorrectly interpreting this trivial event as a life or death threat.
-This is a form of projection, where we give more power to objects than they truly have.
+I can see this in myself when I get angry at something trivial, like a person cutting ahead of me in line.
+You can feel your primitive brain incorrectly interpreting this trivial event as a life or death threat.
+Anger is a form of projection, where we give more power to objects than they truly have.
 The person cutting ahead of you doesn’t have the power to anger you.
 Anger is an internal conditioned experience of the ego being thwarted and throwing a tantrum.

 The reality of external objects that seem to infuriate us is that they are neutral.
 They have no inherent power to harm or to help us.
 Whether our mind gets angry is only determined by how our mind has been conditioned to react based on habits that we’ve deliberately or mindlessly cultivated.

 Again, we’ll do some meditation on the antidotes to delusions next week.
-But a powerful antidote to anger is that, just as we contemplate the faults of an object of attachment, with anger we can contemplate the benefits of unpleasant experiences.
+But a powerful antidote to anger is that, just as we contemplate the faults of an object of attachment, with anger we can contemplate the benefits of an unpleasant experience.

 We’ve each met or at least read about people who have said that the seemingly worst experiences of their lives have been transformative experience that made their lives substantially better: Even tragedies like getting cancer or losing a loved one; that this experience ripped them out of a more trivial, unconsidered way of living, propelling a powerful change in their life that made it more meaningful and satisfying.

-We don’t wish these problems like this on ourselves or on anyone else.
-But contemplating the possible benefits of bad experiences that you’re currently having, or ones you resent from the past, or ones that you might encounter in the future can be healing and transformative.
+We don’t wish problems like these on ourselves or on anyone else.
+But contemplating the possible benefits of bad experiences that you’re currently having, or ones that you resent from the past, or ones that you might encounter in the future can be healing and transformative.

-There are countless stories of the transformative power of difficult experiences: from disease to financial ruin to injury and even losing your loved ones.
-This approach requires courage.
-But contemplating the benefits of negative experiences helps prepare you for when they inevitably occur.
+This approach requires courage, but contemplating the benefits of negative experiences helps prepare you for when they inevitably occur.

 I was reminded of the power of difficult experiences by a friend I recently met up with who had suffered a concussion that caused him to lose both his business and his relationship.
 He was thrown into poverty subsistence as his mind was unable to focus with the aftereffects of the injury.

-Yet, he said that he much preferred the person he eventually became as a result of the injury; that it had made him a better, more compassionate, less competitive person in a way that he saw no path to before the accident.
+Yet, he told me that he much preferred the person he eventually became as a result of the injury; that it had made him a more compassionate, less competitive person in a way that he saw no path to before the accident.
 It had driven him toward healthy mental and physical pursuits like yoga and meditation that profoundly transformed his life.